TimothyYe/ydict/README.md

 #### Manual Installation

-Download it from [releases](https://github.com/TimothyYe/ydict/releases), and extact it to /usr/bin.
+Download it from [releases](https://github.com/TimothyYe/ydict/releases), and extract  it to /usr/bin.

 #### Integrate with Vim